liesnikov/extensible-elaborator/slides/main.md

 ## How does an elaborator work

-* essentially do type-checking
+* type-checking
-* more liberal
+* a bit more liberal
 * if something isn't immediately obvious
   constrain the unknowns such that it typechecks